 Manchester United PLC was listed on the New York Stock Exchange (NYSE) in 2012, with the ticker name of MANU.
 Buying shares is fairly straightforward.
 Simply follow the steps below to become a shareholder.

 Success on the football field has not been as easy for the Red Devils in recent years.
-Since Sir Alex Ferguson left the club in 2013, the club has not won a domestic league title and has seen a number of managers come and go.
-However, it currently appears to have found some stability under the leadership of former striker Ole Gunnar Solskjær.
+Since its longest-serving and most successful manager Sir Alex Ferguson retired in 2013, the club has failed to win a domestic league title.

 When it comes to investing, the share price of listed football clubs should in theory be driven by similar fundamentals to other companies – the outlook for future profits, as well as supply and demand.